Welcome to the infamous Ciudad Perdida trek in Colombia.

 - Fast-dry towel

 I’d carry three changes of clothes (less heavy wear like vests and shorts, as the jungle, is humid and can get very hot during the daytime).

-The most important however will be a decent pair of hiking shoes, I prefer the minimalist type because they are light and easy to carry around.
+The most important however will be a decent pair of hiking shoes, I prefer the minimalist type because they are light and easy to carry.

 One thing you will need lots of is – socks!
 As any experienced hiker will tell you; your feet are your main priority on a strenuous hike like this!

 Mosquitoes and other insects can only irritate you, so making sure you buy a good anti-repellent will help ease this.

-Buy some sunblock as you will be out and exposed most of the day.
+Carry sunblock as you’ll be out and exposed most of the day.

-Assuming you are already backpacking Colombia, and are thinking of doing the hike, then time will deal-breaker on whether you can complete the hike.
+If you’re already backpacking Colombia and thinking of doing this hike, time will be the deal-breaker on whether you can do this hike.

 Proper planning (as you already know) is key for this trip!
 I suggest building this experience into your Colombia itinerary, as it’s such a memorable experience.

-You can choose the 4 or 5-day hike from Santa Marta, and actually getting to Santa Marta from around the country is very easy using Avianca flights (cheap and daily) or using the bus if you are closer to the city.
+You can choose the 4 or 5 day hike from Santa Marta, and getting to Santa Marta from around the country is easy using Avianca flights (cheap and daily) or the bus if you are closer to the city.

 My last recommendation is to use Wiwa Tours, which is based near the Marina in Santa Marta.

 As a local company, they use locals to the area to conduct the tours, who are very insightful and really enrich your experience.

 If you can speak Spanish then that’s a bonus, as most only speak this as well as their native Kogi tongue.

-Prices are around $350 for the full experience, which is great considering everything you will get i.e. food, somewhere to sleep, a local guide, etc.
+Prices are around $350 for the experience, which is worth it considering everything you will get (food, somewhere to sleep, a local guide, etc).